eoinkelly/notes/go/book-the-go-programming-language.md

 * a go package is 1 or more .go files
 * go standard library is of the "batteries included" world view
+* interop with C
+    * go can call C without too much fuss - see the `C` pseudo-package
-    * Aside: it kind of has to be given that go interop with C is ropey
+    * calling go from C is bit painful IMHO
 * package `main` is a special package name which go considers to define a standalone executable
     * within package `main` the function `main` is considered to be the entry point of that executable
     * the `main` function
         1. has an empty parameter list
         2. has an empty return list
 * `os` package provides functions and values for dealing with the operating system in a platform independent way
     * error handling is "go like" i.e. failing calls return error values not error codes
-    * `os.Args` holds the program command line args starting with the program name
+    * `os.Args` is a string slice which holds the program command line args starting with the program name
 * `syscall` package contains any OS specific stuff
 * slices
     * a **dynamically sized** sequence of array elements